Last updated: May 14, 2026

 | Category | Choice | Better routing |

-| Multiple interests | Checkboxes | Good for resources or topics |
+| Multiple interests | Checkboxes | Resources or topics |

-| One answer only | Radio buttons | Good for format or contact method |
+| One answer only | Radio buttons | Format or contact method |

 | Details | Long text | Use sparingly |